mendix/docs/content/howto/mobile/how-to-maps.md

 ### 3.2 Configuring Maps Capability

 1. Set up a native template with the **Native Mobile App Builder**.
-This can be launched from the Project menu as shown in [How to Deploy Your First Mendix Native Mobile App](/howto/mobile/deploying-native-app).
-Complete the wizard and configure the project's details and tokens:
+This can be launched from the **App** menu as shown in [How to Deploy Your First Mendix Native Mobile App](/howto/mobile/deploying-native-app).
+Complete the wizard and configure the app's details and tokens:

 	{{% image_container width="400" %}}![launch native mobile builder](attachments/how-to-maps/launch-native-mobile-app-builder.png){{% /image_container %}}